Product images: 15×15″, Pregnancy test images 7.5×15″, Portraits: life-size, 2016

 It took a dense network of people, from across 2 countries, to make this happen.
 Fed–Ex women in Toronto were cheering me on each month as a friend shipped his sperm to me in Vancouver.
 The shipments were made in U.S. containers that were not allowed to be shipped to Canada – containers that were temporarily housed in a friend’s aunt’s vet freezer in Bellingham for me to pick up, before the whole process started.
 These boxes contained test yolk buffer – a substance that allows sperm to live for 24-48 hours on ice, being fed by a protein derived from chicken egg yolk.
 In this process, lab technicians were convinced to do tests that had never been done before.
 And when home inseminations failed after 12 months of trying, IVF was next.
 Phase 2 included hormone injections, egg harvesting, sperm purchase, embryo creation, freezing, implantation, and finally, after a total of 16 months of trying, pregnancy.
 Experiencing both opposition, red tape, and full support, this journey was full of heartbreak, determination, and finally, success.

 The first set of photographs document the over 100 objects and products that were used in my attempts to get pregnant.
 They range from injectable hormones to fertility stones and tarot cards.
 The second set of photos includes 15 images of bloodied underwear, 15 negative pregnancy tests, and 1 unstained pair, corresponding with a positive pregnancy test.
-These 2 sets of images are joined by 2 life-size photos of myself, 8-months pregnant, and my 2-week old child (not shown here).
+These 2 sets of images are joined by 2 life-size photos of myself, 8-months pregnant, and my 2-week old child (cropped versions shown here).
 The portraits are meant to be installed on top of custom-made embryo wallpaper.
 This wallpaper uses an image of a 5-day old embryo repeated in an ornate pattern.
 This is a similar image to the one I saw live on a monitor just before the embryo was implanted by needle through my vaginal wall, into my uterus.
 It was round and symmetrical and beautiful.
 I marveled at it.

 On May 30, 2016, my baby, Francesca, was born as the result of IVF.
 I was 40 years old.
 After growing 18 eggs in one month, with the aid of hormones, I had them retrieved, and with a microscopic needle, each one was injected with a single sperm (purchased through a U.S. sperm bank).
 Of my embryos, 5 thrived, and 1 was chosen for implantation.
 At 5 days old, Francesca was cryogenically frozen for one month before she was implanted in my uterus, and birthed through cesarean section over 9 months later.